MelvinSnijders/QuestLib/README.md

 As you can see, with QuestLib you're able to easily create new objectives and register them in your quest.
 QuestLib also saves all the data you provide using `setData()` or `incrementData()` (for integers).

-If you want more examples, please have a look at the [Example repository](https://github.com/TheMelvinNL/QuestLib-Example).
+If you want more examples, have a look at the [Example repository](https://github.com/TheMelvinNL/QuestLib-Example).

 ## Documentation
 Please read the [Wiki](https://github.com/TheMelvinNL/QuestLib/wiki) as this library is somewhat hard to understand without it.